richardkwo/MultiSplit/README.md

 * v1.1.0:
   - kernel density smoothing for subsampling estimate of p-value
-  - retain original observed statistic anmd subsamples in the return of `test.multusplit`
+  - retain original observed statistic and subsamples in the return of `test.multisplit`
 * v0.1.1
   * Fixed malfunction of `kedd` due to new `if` [behavior in R 4.2+](https://stackoverflow.com/questions/72848442/r-warning-lengthx-2-1-in-coercion-to-logical1)
 * v0.1.0
-  * Intial release
+  * Initial release

 ## Reference